Hardik-Jain1/ACPAgenticSystem/Modularized System/README.md

 # Multi-Agent AI System - Healthcare & Insurance Assistant

-This system implements a sophisticated multi-agent AI architecture designed to handle healthcare and insurance-related queries through a distributed system of specialized agents, servers, and tools.
+This modularized system implements a sophisticated multi-agent AI architecture designed to handle healthcare and insurance-related queries through a distributed system of specialized agents, servers, and tools.

 ## 🏗️ System Architecture